 CHART 3527: Upon departing Comox Bay Marina, immediately turn to port and leave the two standing pilings outside the entrance to starboard staying within 30 feet (10 meters) of the west end of the rock breakwater, to avoid the shallows on your right.
 Once clear of the breakwater, you are in deep water and Goose Spit is clearly visible ahead and to your left.
 It is low and sandy with buildings halfway along it and trees towards its outer end.
 Goose Spit Light, a quick flashing red light on a 15' solid white tower with a red band at its top, marks the western extremity of the spit.

 Head directly for the west end of the Spit.
 Once clear of the Spit, you will see Sandy Island to the southeast (off the northern tip of Denman Island).
 Head directly for this island until you can clearly identify the red cone buoy P50 marking the channel across the Comox Bar.
 Once identified, head directly for it.
 The other two buoys marking the channel are also red - a spar buoy P52 and a bell buoy P54.
-There are no green buoys marking the channel.
-DO NOT cut any corners.
-You must stay within 100 yards (meters) of the buoys, leaving them to port when leaving.
+Hazard Alert: There are no green buoys marking the channel.
+Stay within 100 yards (meters) of the buoys, leaving them to port when leaving.
 Range markers are not visible during daylight hours.

-CHART 3513 Once across the bar you must next find buoy PJ, an east cardinal buoy marking the outer reaches of Cape Lazo shoals.
-It will not be visible from the bell buoy P54.
-An easy way to find it is to sight across the Strait of Georgia where the smoke stacks in Powell River are clearly seen.
+CHART 3513 Once across the bar you must next find buoy PJ, an east cardinal buoy marking the outer reaches of Cape Lazo shoals (Note: this is not visible from the bell buoy P54 but is easily seen across the Strait of Georgia in line with the smoke stacks in Powell River).
 Head directly for the stacks (20°M) and you will find buoy PJ without any problem.
 It can be a difficult buoy to find.

-The buoy Q25, marking the southern end of Mystery Reef, is very difficult to find.
-An easy way to find it is to do this: if you were to draw a line from the eastern tip of Savary and the northern tip of Harwood, you would see it marks off the clear water between the reef and the shore.
+Tip for locating Mystery Reef: if you were to draw a line from the eastern tip of Savary Island and the northern tip of Harwood Island, you would see it marks off the clear water between the reef and the shore.
 If you can see that you have crossed this line and still have not picked up the buoy, turn NW and run parallel to the shore (290°M) and you will pick it up very quickly.
-Keep this line in mind if you are tacking up this shore.
+Keep this line in mind if you are tacking up this shoreline.
 You will lose sight of the buoy quickly as it soon blends in with Harwood Island.

 Savary Island has some great beaches with very warm water for day time activities like kayaking and swimming.
-Note: No moorage at the Government Dock on the northern shore is only for drop off or pick up, you cannot stay there.
-Dropping a lunch hook for a swim is great but DO NOT anchor overnight.
-There is no protection from the north at all and winds can shift very quickly.
+Note: No moorage at the Government Dock on the northern shore.
+This dock is for drop off / pick up only.
+Hazard Alert: Overnight anchorage is not advisable as there is no protection from the north and winds can shift very quickly.

-Thulin Passage, between the Copeland Islands and Malaspina Peninsula, is just north of Lund and well worth going through.
-There are NO overnight anchorages in the Copelands.
-You may see boats anchored here, as well as the northern side of Savary.
-Remember the GOLDEN RULE.
+- Thulin Passage, between the Copeland Islands and Malaspina Peninsula, is just north of Lund and well worth passing through.
+Hazard Alert: There are NO safe overnight anchorages in the Copelands.

 Leaving Squirrel Cove